IterateMe/JukeBot/README.md

 "# JukeBot"

-STEPS TO SETUP THE RPi FOR THIS PROGRAM:
+STEPS TO SETUP THE RPi FOR THIS APP:

 1) Update, Upgrade & enable audio output